 Paneling was not manufactured on site – instead pieces were cut to a specific length, and I brought them over in my truck.

 It is hard to beat any metal roof when it comes to durability and unfailing protection against the elements.
 Unlike shingles, metal will never crack, warp, or rot.
 It offers superior protection against:

 Most importantly it is designed to be virtually impervious to leaks!

-In fact, a metal roof is so durable that many insurance companies offer discounts of up to 35% for homeowners who have it installed.
+In fact, metal roofing is so durable that many insurance companies offer discounts of up to 35% for homeowners who have it installed.